kymiddleton/EmployeeDirectoryv2/README.md

-# Instructions
+# Employee Directory Activity

-Create a program that does all of the following:
+Objective: Create a program that does all of the following:

-*Hint:* Flowchart 1 step at a time.
+- Flowchart 1 step at a time.
 Implement that step and when it works properly, flowchart the next.

 * Prompt the user to input a command, then do the following: